These guidelines apply to UNMC graduate students appointed as Graduate Assistants or Graduate Research Assistants

 Appointments are traditionally assigned an FTE of 0.49 with a stipend at, or above, the current NIH recommended level for predoctoral study.
 Some programs or mentors may supplement this level of stipend.
 These appointments are considered as “exempt” from the Fair Labor Standards Act (FLSA) due to the understanding that the positions are held by students and their education and training are their primary responsibilities.
 The exempt status has several implications, including no expectation of timecards and no overtime pay.
 In addition, students on Graduate Assistantships do not receive traditional benefits (retirement contribution, health insurance, vacation accrual, etc.).
 Nonetheless, in keeping with their emerging professional role, the University has established some expectations and benefits that apply to both the student and the program.

-5. Graduate students requesting maternity/paternity leave (including for adoption) are required to get appropriate approval from the Dean for Graduate Studies or their designee.
+- Graduate students requesting maternity/paternity leave (including for adoption) are required to get appropriate approval from the Dean for Graduate Studies or their designee.
 Maternity/paternity leave and other forms of personal leave may require the suspension of the stipend and must be discussed with the mentor before meeting with the Graduate Dean's Office.
-(A reasonable expectation for maternity leave, supported by the Graduate Council, would be to arrange 8 weeks of leave as is common at most universities and suggested at UNL.
-Continued stipend support is generally provided during this period with the expectation that the student will devote a portion of her time toward reading, writing, data analysis or other activities that can be accomplished without being present on campus.)
+A reasonable expectation for maternity leave, supported by the Graduate Council, would be to arrange 8 weeks of leave as is common at most universities and suggested at UNL.
+Continued stipend support is provided during this period generally has the expectation that the student will devote a portion of her time toward reading, writing, data analysis or other activities that can be accomplished without being present on campus.

 Approved by UNMC Graduate Council 8/2012; revised for clarification 11/2012, 7/2017, 2/2024; corrected the standard FTE and summer credit hr requirement for full time status 07/2017, 02/2024.